cedric-cnam/WSVPA/README.md

 - [DTW.md](DTW.md) : generalities on Dynamic Time Warping
   in the context of the above similarity measure definition and computation.
-- [NWA.md](NWA.md) references for various extended models of automata
+- [NWA.md](NWA.md) references for various extended models of automata (to be completed)
-- [WSVPA.md](WSVPA.md) proposal of automaton for dealing with the performance / score representations below.
+- [WSVPA.md](WSVPA.md) proposal of automaton for dealing with the performance / score representations below (preliminary).

 ##  Application